Loyalty: Patriotism

 Nathanson observes that loyalty is often directly equated to patriotism.
-He states, that this is, however, not actually the case, arguing that whilst patriots exhibit loyalty, it is not conversely the case that all loyal persons are patriots.
+He states that this is a false equality; while patriots exhibit loyalty, it is not conversely the case that all loyal persons are patriots.
 He provides the example of a mercenary soldier, who exhibits loyalty to the people or country that pays him.
 Nathanson points to the difference in motivations between a loyal mercenary and a patriot.
 A mercenary may well be motivated by a sense of professionalism or a belief in the sanctity of contracts.
 A patriot, in contrast, may be motivated by affection, concern, identification, and a willingness to sacrifice.

 Nathanson contends that patriotic loyalty is not always a virtue.
 A loyal person can, in general be relied upon, and hence people view loyalty as virtuous.
 Nathanson argues that loyalty can, however, be given to persons or causes that are unworthy.
 Moreover, loyalty can lead patriots to support policies that are immoral and inhumane.
 Thus, Nathanson argues, patriotic loyalty can sometimes rather be a vice than a virtue, when its consequences exceed the boundaries of what is otherwise morally desirable.
 Such loyalties, in Nathanson's view, are erroneously unlimited in their scopes, and fail to acknowledge boundaries of morality.